Your Ultimate Sardinia Road Trip: 7 Days in Sardinia Itinerary

 Once you rent a car and start driving along the dramatic coast of Sardinia, you’ll find cheerful small towns and postcard-perfect beaches that will make you never want to leave.

+Planning a Sardinia itinerary can be a bit overwhelming — I mean, where should you go when literally everywhere is beautiful?
 I’m here to help — I lived in Italy for 15 years and count Sardinia as one of my favorite places in the country.

-From off-the-beaten-track villages to the most popular resort towns, smaller islands off the Sardinian coast, and spectacular beaches with crystalline waters, there’s so much to see and do.
+From off-the-beaten-path coastal villages to the most popular resort towns to smaller islets off the Sardinian coast to beaches lined with crystalline waters, there’s so much to see and do in Sardinia.
+Time to dive in…. literally — those waters are calling your name!

 What to Know Before Planning a Sardinia Road Trip